dongjiaqiang/my_reading_notes/readme.md

 ### Scala Design Pattern

 #### Fundamental Patterns
-+ [Immutability](http://7xoeea.com1.z0.glb.clouddn.com/Scala%20Design%20Pattern%284%29%20%E4%B8%8D%E5%8F%98%E6%80%A7.html) __Immutability indicates that once created, an objects's data cannot be changed__
++ [Immutability(不变性)](http://7xoeea.com1.z0.glb.clouddn.com/Scala%20Design%20Pattern%284%29%20%E4%B8%8D%E5%8F%98%E6%80%A7.html) __Immutability indicates that once created, an objects's data cannot be changed__
-+ [Singleton](http://7xoeea.com1.z0.glb.clouddn.com/Scala%20Design%20Pattern%285%29%E5%8D%95%E4%BE%8B.html) __The Singleton pattern describes a type that can only have one object constructed for it__
++ [Singleton(单例)](http://7xoeea.com1.z0.glb.clouddn.com/Scala%20Design%20Pattern%285%29%E5%8D%95%E4%BE%8B.html) __The Singleton pattern describes a type that can only have one object constructed for it__
-+ [Marker Trait](http://7xoeea.com1.z0.glb.clouddn.com/Scala%20Design%20Pattern%286%29%20%E6%A0%87%E8%AE%B0%E7%89%B9%E8%B4%A8.html) __The Marker Trait pattern uses trait that declare no method, functions,types or properties to indicate addition semantics of a type(class,object or further traits)__
++ [Marker Trait(标记特质)](http://7xoeea.com1.z0.glb.clouddn.com/Scala%20Design%20Pattern%286%29%20%E6%A0%87%E8%AE%B0%E7%89%B9%E8%B4%A8.html) __The Marker Trait pattern uses trait that declare no method, functions,types or properties to indicate addition semantics of a type(class,object or further traits)__
-+ [Delegation]() __Delegation pattern is a response to all those examples in books that show inheritance between types as the fundanmental approach to reuse in object oritented languages__
++ [Delegation(代理)]() __Delegation pattern is a response to all those examples in books that show inheritance between types as the fundanmental approach to reuse in object oritented languages__

 ### Code Reuse Patterns
-+ [Lazy Parameters](http://7xoeea.com1.z0.glb.clouddn.com/Scala%20Design%20Pattern%288%29%20%E6%87%92%E5%80%BC.html) __In some situations a parameter to a method or function may be costly to process or evaluate,but might only need to be processed or evaluated in certain situations__
++ [Lazy Parameters(懒值)](http://7xoeea.com1.z0.glb.clouddn.com/Scala%20Design%20Pattern%288%29%20%E6%87%92%E5%80%BC.html) __In some situations a parameter to a method or function may be costly to process or evaluate,but might only need to be processed or evaluated in certain situations__
++ [Partially Applied Functions(部分应用函数)](http://7xoeea.com1.z0.glb.clouddn.com/Scala%20Design%20Pattern%289%29%20%E9%83%A8%E5%88%86%E5%BA%94%E7%94%A8%E5%87%BD%E6%95%B0.html) __An operation can be partially applied in that it is possible to bind one or more of the parameters to create a new operation with fewer parameters.The remaining parameters must then be provided when the new operation is invoked__

 ### 代码大全(第2版)